Here’s what to do if you see a fake virus alert

 If you can’t close the browser tab and can’t select another tab, you’ll need to quit and perhaps even Force Quit your browser.
 Then re-open it without reloading all the tabs in the previous session.
 Don’t, under any circumstances, click the link the fake virus alert wants you to click.

 It’s worth noting that this kind of adware sometimes launches a new window that sits behind your current browser window, so you might not even notice it’s there.
 If you see your computer slowing down suddenly or hear the fans start up when you’re just surfing the web, click on the Window menu in your browser to see if there are any windows open other than those you’ve opened.
 If there are, bring them to the front and close them.

 What should I do if I’ve already clicked a link?

 If you’ve clicked a link in a fake virus alert, there’s a reasonable chance that you’ve downloaded a virus to your computer.
 Don’t panic.
 But do take steps to check your Mac or PC for malware.
 If you have an antivirus tool installed, use that to scan your computer.
 If not, there are several good ones available to download for free.
 You can use one of those to carry out a scan.
-Some AV applications will also remove malware free, others require that you pay for a full version of the software before they will remove anything.
+Some AV applications will also remove malware-free; others require that you pay for a full version of the software before they remove anything.

 If you’re using a Mac, you can also use the malware utility in CleanMyMac X to scan your computer for viruses, like those you may have downloaded from an Apple fake virus alert.
-CleanMyMac X has a regularly-updated database of malware and when it scans your Mac, it compares what it finds with that database.
+CleanMyMac X has a regularly-updated malware database, and when it scans your Mac, it compares what it finds with that database.
 If it doesn’t find anything, it gives your Mac a clean bill of health.
 If it does find malware, it will offer to remove it at the click of a button.

 How can I prevent fake virus alerts?